barumau/pandunia/eng/G12_lexe_bina.md

 #### pre-

+The prefix
+**pre-**
-The prefix **pre-** means that something is before in time or space.
+means that something is before in time or order.

 **pozi**
 'put, pose'